TUDelft-MUDE/2024-files/content/Week_2_5/README_TEACHERS.md

 The book draft for this year is here (note the "draft" in the URL): [mude.citg.tudelft.nl/2024/book/draft/optimization/overview.html](https://mude.citg.tudelft.nl/2024/book/draft/optimization/overview.html).
 Access it with **username: teacher** and **password: access**.

+Note that this year I am including the Gurobi instructions in the book (paired with PA 1.4A, see below), and will also prepare a very brief overview for how to use it in a notebook (paired with PA 1.5, see below).
+The draft of these pages are here: [mude.citg.tudelft.nl/2024/book/draft/programming/gurobi.html#](https://mude.citg.tudelft.nl/2024/book/draft/programming/gurobi.html#).

 The book chapter from last year is here: [mude.citg.tudelft.nl/2023/book/optimization/overview.html](https://mude.citg.tudelft.nl/2023/book/optimization/overview.html)

 ## General Files